sctnightcore/slowtoris/README.md

 A Slow Loris atack implementation in Python3 with support for the Tor network and SOCKS5 proxies.

+You can view the usage of this script by running:

+    $ slowtoris.py --help

+## Python modules:

 You must have the click Python3 module which can be installed with pip:

     $ sudo pip3 install click